ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 <link rel="canonical" href="{% raw %}{{ page.url | prepend: site.url }}{% endraw %}">
 {% endhighlight %}

-This is a way of telling the Search Engine bots that your content is only available here.
+This is a way of telling the Search Engine bots that your content is only available at one URL.

 ## 9. Responsiveness (mobile friendly layout)